Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Canonical differential forms associated to graphs

 \begin{defn} For every integer $k\geq 1$, define

-Recall that this equals $ \mathrm{tr} \left( ( \Lambda_G^{-1} d \Lambda_G)^{4k+1} \right) .$\end{defn}
+Recall that this equals $ \mathrm{tr} \big( \big( \Lambda_G^{-1} {\rm d} \Lambda_G\big)^{4k+1} \big)$. \end{defn}

-The general properties stated in \S\ref{sect: defbetabasic} imply the following. \begin{thm} The differential forms $\omega^{4k+1}_G$ are well-defined, and give rise for all $k\geq 1$ to closed, projective differential forms
+The general properties stated in Section~\ref{sect: defbetabasic} imply the following. \begin{thm} The differential forms $\omega^{4k+1}_G$ are well-defined, and give rise for all $k\geq 1$ to closed, projective differential forms

 whose singularities lie along the graph hypersurface, where they have a pole of order at most $k+1$.
-In particular, they are smooth on the open simplex $\sigma_G$. \end{thm} \begin{proof} The invariance of $\beta^{4k+1}$ (lemma \ref{lem: BasicPropertiesBeta}) implies that $\omega^{4k+1}_G$ does not depend on the choice of bases which go into defining the Laplacian matrix $\Lambda_G$.
-The fact that $\omega^{4k+1}_G$ is closed follows from lemma \ref{lem: BasicPropertiesBeta} $(v)$.
-Since $\det(\Lambda_G)$ is by definition the graph polynomial $\Psi_G$, it is immediate from the definition of $\omega_G$ and the formula for the inverse of a matrix in terms of its adjoint that where $N_G$ is a polynomial form of degree $(4k+1)h_G$.
-In particular, $\omega_G$ is homogeneous of degree $0$.
+In particular, they are smooth on the open simplex $\sigma_G$. \end{thm}

+\begin{proof} The invariance of $\beta^{4k+1}$ (Lemma~\ref{lem: BasicPropertiesBeta}) implies that $\omega^{4k+1}_G$ is independent of the choice of bases which go into defining the Laplacian matrix $\Lambda_G$.
+The fact that $\omega^{4k+1}_G$ is closed follows from Lemma~\ref{lem: BasicPropertiesBeta}$(v)$.
+Since $\det(\Lambda_G)$ is by definition the graph polynomial $\Psi_G$, it is immediate from the definition of $\omega^{4k+1}_G$ and the formula for the inverse of a matrix in terms of its adjugate that

+where $N_G$ is a polynomial form of degree $(4k+1)h_G$.
+In particular, $\omega^{4k+1}_G$ is homogeneous of degree $0$.
 The order of the pole is given by \eqref{denomBetaSymmetric}.
-The projectivity of $\omega^{4k+1}_G$ is equivalent to vanishing under contraction with the Euler vector field:
+The projectivity of $\omega^{4k+1}_G$ follows from vanishing under contraction with the Euler vector field: